wienkers/marEx/docs/user_guide.rst

 * **marEx package**
 * **Marine heatwave methods**: Hobday et al. (2016) for standard MHW definition

-For more detailed examples and advanced usage, see the tutorial notebooks in :doc:`tutorials/index`.
+For more detailed examples and advanced usage, see the :doc:`examples/index`.